Walter Sharpe: Professional career

 In March 2013, he signed with GlobalPort Batang Pier of the PBA, replacing Justin Williams as their import.
 On March 19, 2013, GlobalPort Batang Pier terminated his contract due to "conduct unbecoming of a professional basketball player" after a controversial photo of him sleeping on parking lot pavement went viral.
-GlobarPort Batang Pier team manager BJ Manalo said that they "will not tolerate actions of any local or foreign player who destroys the integrity" of both their team and that of the PBA.
+GlobalPort Batang Pier team manager BJ Manalo said that they "will not tolerate actions of any local or foreign player who destroys the integrity" of both their team and that of the PBA.
 Sharpe played only two games in the PBA.

 On July 1, 2014, he signed with Brujos de Guayama of Puerto Rico.
 He left Guayama after appearing in only one game.

 On February 9, 2015, he signed with Cocodrilos de Caracas of Venezuela for the 2015 LPB season.